-Application materials are available on our website, www.sjhcon.edu.
+Apply online via our website, www.sjhcon.edu.
 The application is to be completed and submitted electronically.
 References and transcripts should be mailed to the Office of Admissions.

 Applicants must submit supporting documentation (high school and college transcripts and letters of recommendation) prior to the application deadline.